MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-python-in-query-editor.md

 ## Use Python with Power Query Editor

-To show how to use Python in **Power Query Editor**, take this example from a stock market semantic model, based on a CSV file that you can [download from here](https://download.microsoft.com/download/F/8/A/F8AA9DC9-8545-4AAE-9305-27AD1D01DC03/EuStockMarkets_NA.csv) and follow along.
+To show how to use Python in **Power Query Editor**, take this example from a stock market dataset, based on a CSV file that you can [download from here](https://download.microsoft.com/download/F/8/A/F8AA9DC9-8545-4AAE-9305-27AD1D01DC03/EuStockMarkets_NA.csv) and follow along.
 The steps for this example are the following procedure:

 1. First, load your data into **Power BI Desktop**.
 In this example, load the *EuStockMarkets_NA.csv* file and select **Get data** > **Text/CSV** from the **Home** ribbon in **Power BI Desktop**.